Other Languages at the FSZ

-- Intensive language training, 4 lessons per week, from complete beginners to level B1.
-Once completion of the courses at level B1 has been reached, learning may be continued via tandem learning and other forms of independent learning.
+- Language training, at least 4 lessons per week, from level A1 to level B1.
+Once completion of the courses has been reached, learning may be continued via tandem learning and other forms of independent learning.

 - Beginners' courses in the winter semester

 - Block courses during semester breaks with a stay in the target-language country (Poland)

 - With modern languages, the focus is on communicative, task and project-oriented language lessons.

 - We consider language acquisition also to be the key to comprehension of culture, regional studies and mentality.